-The percentage death rate for wing-suit jumping is not precisely known; only the number of fatalities are recorded, and not the total number of jumps made each year.
-The high risk level of this sport is however confirmed by the results of a 2012 survey carried out by , a BASE jumper and sports medicine doctor.
-Dr. Omer Mei-Dan
+The precise percentage death rate for wing-suit jumping is not known; only the number of fatalities are recorded, and not the total number of jumps made each year.
+However, high levels of risk in the sport are confirmed by a survey carried out in 2012 by Dr. Omer Mei-Dan, a BASE jumper and sports medicine doctor.

 He found the following.

 - 72% of wingsuit jumpers had witnessed death or serious injury of other participants in the sport.

 - 43% of them had suffered a signiﬁcant BASE jump injury.